silvera/commandir/README.md

 user@host:~/dev/commandir/src/Commandir/bin/Release/net6.0/linux-x64/publish$ ./Commandir greet "John Smith" --greeting "Hey!"
 Hey!
 John Smith!
 ```
+### Templates
+Parameters, arguments and options can be referenced in the `run` parameter via `mustache template` syntax.
+In the above example, the values of the greeting parameter and name argument are populated with the appropriate values when the command is executed.

 ### Parameters
-Parameters are a dictionary that contains user-defined key-value pairs.
+Parameters are a dictionary that contains key-value pairs.
 The value can be of any type, including dictionaries or lists, but are typically scalars.
 Different executors may require different parameters.
+In addition, users can define arbitrary key-value pairs and reference them in the `run` parameter, as illustrated in the Sample Commands.

 The `shell` executor requires a `run` parameter, whose content is executed by the specified shell.
 As shown earlier, the desired shell can be specified by the `shell` parameter.

-Parameters can be defined at higher levels (e.g. an internal command) and overridden at lower levels (e.g. a particular command) by specifying a different value.
+Parameters can be defined at higher levels (e.g. a parent command) and overridden at lower levels (e.g. a child command) by specifying a different value.
 Parameters can also be defined at the top (root) level.

 Parameters can also be overridden by arguments or options, by setting the name of argument or option to the name of the parameter.
 The `greeting` parameter and option above illustrates this.